SteinarVrenne/school_imt3501/Task 1/source/pages/04c_Detailed_Security.rst

 | **Security Mechanism:** Mitigate.
 | **Related assets:** Authenticative data
 | **Requirement:** Passwords shorter than 8 characters long should be prohibited,
-  in order to mitigate the process of potential bruteforce attacks.
+  in order to mitigate the success of potential bruteforce attacks.

 SR.10 - Inactive user sessions should terminate